 If you accept, we will begin the screening process.
 Human Resources will also provide you with a contingent offer in writing.
 You will also receive a schedule for your first day, including an orientation session and clinic appointment.

 Internship practicum placement:

-- The Health Department site supervisor will work with you and your school to establish a Student Learning Practicum.
-These will be consistent with the general objectives of the School and your academic program and will vary depending on your professional goals and specific interests.
+The Health Department site supervisor will work with you and your school to establish a Student Learning Practicum.
+This will align with the requirements of your academic program, and reflect your own professional goals and interests.

-For questions about our volunteer program contact Krystle Amundson at firstname.lastname@example.org or (253) 798-6414.
+For questions about our volunteer process contact Krystle Amundson at firstname.lastname@example.org or (253) 798-6414.

 We hope your volunteer service proves to be an amazing experience.